 Another approach to deploying trusted containers is to set up a private container registry that contains only container images vetted by your organization.
 Cloud users can either deploy their own registries in the cloud or look to cloud services like Amazon’s Elastic Container Registry (ECR) to manage registry services for them.

 In addition to making sure that containers are trusted, HPC users running container environments should be aware of other security-related considerations.
 When deploying containerized workloads, the container runtime will need to be installed on each cluster host.
 In Docker environments, the Docker daemon runs as root by default, leading to concerns about root escalation attacks where containerized workloads find a way to run commands as root compromising the security of the environment.
 While this concern about Docker has been addressed, it is important for administrators to configure Docker appropriately to make sure the environment is secure.
-Guidance about securing Docker is provided here.

 For an extra measure of security, most cloud providers offer services to encrypt data at rest.
 Encryption services are supported for most storage types including block-storage, object storage, and various database services.
 When using encryption services for block storage, data inside the volume, snapshots created from the volume, and all data moving between the volume and the machine instance are encrypted.
 Encrypting storage provides an extra layer of security ensuring that your cloud storage is only readable by you.
+Losing your data can seem like a scary prospect.
+However, it is important to know that, if ever you find yourself in a position where you have lost important files, there are steps you can take to recover your data.
+For further information about data loss and recovery, go to SecureDataRecovery.com.
+In the majority of cases, your data can be restored.
+That being said it is still crucial that you protect your files.

 Amazon offers EBS encryption and S3 encryption, Microsoft offers storage service encryption across its various storage services, and Google supports encryption of data at rest by default in Google Cloud Platform.
 Cloud providers make encrypting storage simple, so this is another layer of defense that users can take advantage of.
 For those concerned about performance, Amazon claims that users can expect the same IOPS performance from encrypted volumes with minimal impact on latency.